Purushamedha: The Human Sacrifice

 So instead of sage Narada, we read here that Sage Galava had recommended Human Sacrifice to King Dinanath.
 So Ved Vyasa, Sage Narada, and Sage Galava recommended Human Sacrifice hence which is a commandment and can’t be rejected by Hindus.

-Srimad Bhagavatam prohibits Human Sacrifice to Kali and Bhairava but Agni Purana gives instructions on how to perform Human Sacrifice to Kali and Bhairava.
+Srimad Bhagavatam prohibits Human Sacrifice to Kali and Bhairava but Agni Purana provide instructions on how to perform Human Sacrifice to Kali and Bhairava.
 Following verses from Agni Purana gives instructions on how to perform Homa with flesh, blood and bones of human to ensure victory in battle,

 Agni Purana 125.46-50 ” ‘Om obeisance to the greatest Bhairava (Maha Bhairava) the fierce jawed, yellow eyed, diabolical looking one who wields a sword and a trident in his hands, Vousat.’
 The earth should be made permeated with the above Mantra, which would hold any abeyance the arms of the enemy’s forces.
 Now I shall speak about the fire rite (Agnikaryya) which should be performed at the commencement of a battle for ensuring victory.
 In the night of the votary should resort to a cremation ground, and light up a fire with the logs of wood found therein unto which he should perform hundred and eight times the Homa ceremony with poison and human flesh and blood, and broken bones of dead bodies by uttering the name of his enemy.”
 Tr.
 M.N.
 Dutt

-Following are the instructions given for performing homa to Camundi
+Following are the instructions given for performing homa to Camundi,

 Garuda Purana I.38.8 “With the great flesh (human flesh) coated with the three sweet things homa shall be performed one thousand and eight times repeating each letter one thousand eight times.
 Or merely gingelly seeds coated with trimadhura can be used for homa.”
 Tr.
 J.L.
 Shastri